fbef0102/L4D1_2-Plugins/l4d_unreservelobby/readme.md

 # Description | 內容
-Removes lobby reservation when server is full or empty
+Removes lobby reservation when server is full, allow 9+ players to join server

 > __Note__
 <br/>🟥Dedicated Server Only